AlessVolpe/PasswordCrackingTools/README.md

 # PasswordCrackingTools
 A collection of script that I made while learning password cracking.
+Those tools are just for learning and used to complete an old university project of mine, don't use them for evil.